 Five Elements Walk in Abor Land

-Day one - Reaching Simong
+Day one - Arriving to the village

 We will arrive in Simong in the afternoon.